As a new wine student, you may not know that there are things you need to prepare before you arrive at your first wine class.

 Figure out your system for keeping your tasting notes organized before you get to your first wine class.

 Still, I have to be honest with you… I don’t have a perfect solution for you!

 Systems that are not perfect but way better than paper...

 Come prepared with at least one piece of paper and pen to start a wine tasting group for your first wine class

-Start a wine tasting group; your classmates will LOVE you for initiating this process!
+Start a wine tasting group!
+Your classmates will LOVE you for initiating this process!

-Take a photo and share the information with a person whose availability is different than yours so they can start another group.
 Or, start a facebook group where you can communicate meetups with everyone.